 We intentionally sought out a residential property because we believe that a home-like environment feels safe and nurturing, and fits well with our philosophy that school should be an extension of the home learning environment.
-The interior of the Schoolhouse is being converted to open the space, make proper ADA adaptations, and allow for flexibility in use.
+The interior of the Schoolhouse has been converted to open the space, make proper ADA adaptations, and allow for flexibility in use.

 2. What is a “small class size?”

 At Micro, a small class size means 1 lead teacher to 12 students along with support staff aiding in the classroom.
 The whole school, K-5, has about 24 students.
 At Highlands Micro School, our ratios allow one-to-one time that is truly unbeatable in a school setting.